 If you do your own baking, you will want to stock your pantry with sugar (or your sweetener of choice).
 I like to use raw sugar and brown for their caramel taste.

 I like to also stock unsweetened cocoa which can be used to add a healthy chocolate flavour to baking, porridge, smoothies and of course, hot chocolate.

 14. Herbs Spices and Sauces

 Herbs, spices and condiments are the secrets to delicious meals.

 Apart from salt and pepper, the exact ones you stock in your pantry will depend on the meals you like to cook.

 Do you like Indian dishes?
-You’ll probably want cumin, turmeric, coriander and curry powder on hand.
+You’ll probably want cumin, turmeric, coriander, and curry powder on hand.
 Like Asian dishes?
-Soy sauce will grace your pantry.
+Soy sauce will be one of your pantry essentials.